CodeForAfrica/law-grids/README.md

 data-title='Chart title'
 ```

 The rest of the configuration is controlled through three CSV files: `annotations.csv`, `colors.csv` and `matrix.csv`.
+These should be placed in a root folder named `data`.

 ![law-grids-screenshot](https://user-images.githubusercontent.com/1282239/29664345-2e605b82-88c7-11e7-90a4-deb1a5150dcb.png)
 ![law-grids-screenshot](https://user-images.githubusercontent.com/1282239/29664342-2e588952-88c7-11e7-8f3a-96909f75e9e2.png)